 When you think about it, vitamin K is mostly only abundant in vegan foods, especially greens.
-Browse our vegan sources of vitamin K.
+Browse our sources of vegan vitamin K.

 Kale